zero-copy-labs/deploy-ui-to-cloudflare/README.md

 5. **GitHub deployments not showing**: Ensure your workflow has the `deployments: write` permission.

 6. **PR comments not showing**: Ensure your workflow has the `pull-requests: write` permission.

+7. **"Too many deployments" error**: The action will automatically handle this by cleaning up older deployments before attempting to delete the project.
+If you continue to see this error, you may need to manually delete some deployments through the Cloudflare dashboard or API.

 ## License